puniverse/pulsar/docs/index.md

 Will return, `[msg ch]` if any of the channels was immediately available for a `rcv`, or `nil` if none of them were.

 The `select` macro performs a very similar operation as `sel`, but allows you to specify an action to perform depending on which operation has succeeded.
-It takes an even number of expressions, ordered as (ops1, action1, ops2, action2 ...) with the ops being a channel operation descriptor (remember: a descriptor is either a channel for an `rcv` operation, or a vector of a channel and a message specifying a `snd` operation) or a collection of descriptors, and the actions are Clojure expressions.
+It takes an even number of expressions, ordered as (ops1, action1, ops2, action2 ...) with the ops being a channel operation descriptor (remember: a descriptor is either a channel for a `rcv` operation, or a vector of a channel and a message specifying a `snd` operation) or a collection of descriptors, and the actions are Clojure expressions.
 Like `sel`, `select` performs at most one operation, in which case it will run the operation's respective action and return its result.

-An action expression can bind values to the operations results.
+An action expression can bind values to the operation's results.
 The action expression may begin with a vector of one or two symbols.
 In that case, the first symbol will be bound to the message returned from the successful receive in the respective ops clause (or `nil` if the successful operation is a `snd`), and the second symbol, if present, will be bound to the successful operation's channel.

 Like `sel`, `select` blocks until an operation succeeds, or, if a `:timeout` option is specified, until the timeout (in milliseconds) elapses.
 If a timeout is specified and elapses, `select` will run the action in an optional `:else` clause and return its result, or, if an `:else` clause is not present, `select` will return `nil`.